This tutorial will teach you how make your own creamy, skin-nourishing milk soap!

 Oils Portion (31 ounces total):

-Milk type can be: cow, goat, coconut, rice, almond, and so forth.
-I use whole milk, since that’s what we drink, but you can use lower fat versions as well.
+I use whole milk – sometimes raw and sometimes pasteurized, since that’s what we drink, but you can use lower fat versions as well.
 When using milk substitutes, the less additives, the better.

-Note: High olive oil soaps like this one sometimes take a little longer to set up and cure.
+Palm free soap recipes that are higher in olive oil, like this one, can take a little longer to set up and cure.
 Olive oil is a soft/hard oil.
 It starts off causing the soap to be on the softer side, but once it cures for an extended time, the bar will grow very hard, yet extremely gentle on your skin.
 You can reduce the amount of milk by an ounce or two, if you’d like to speed up the process.
 Reducing liquid is also helpful when using silicone molds.

 Step 1: If you use a different recipe (or even one from this site), run it through a lye calculator to make sure the lye and oil amounts were typed in correctly.
-I like Majestic Mountain Sage’s one (HERE) best.
+I like the ones at Majestic Mountain Sage or Soapee best.
 For more detail on using lye calculators, read up on my post How To Make Any Soap Recipe Palm Free.

 Step 2: In order to keep the sugars in milk from scorching, it needs to be icy cold or even frozen, before adding lye.
-I like to weigh out the amount of milk needed into a heat proof plastic pitcher and pop it in the freezer the day before I plan to make soap.
-You can also freeze your milk in ice cube trays or put it in the freezer until slushy.
+To do this, freeze your milk in ice cube trays or put it in the freezer until slushy.

 Step 3: Assemble all of the ingredients, utensils, and safety gear that you’ll need.
 It’s helpful to jot yourself a step-by-step checklist, to refer to as you go.